What is a Loyalty Program: Types and Different Strategies

 Requires Substantial Investment in Technology and Expertise

 Before even launching, a loyalty program demands robust infrastructure and a skilled specialist to manage the mechanics of the process.
-An employee tasked with launching a loyalty program must be capable of implementing it across different customer segments and communication channels, taking responsibility for the program’s key performance metrics.
+An employee tasked with launching a loyalty program must be capable of implementing it across different customer segments and communication channels, choosing the right platform for the job, such as Smile.io, Yotpo, or Maestra, taking responsibility for the program’s key performance metrics.
 This necessitates an investment not only in technology but also in hiring or training staff with the necessary expertise to manage the program effectively.

 Six Types of Loyalty Programs